Belsize Park: Victorian era

-Of the original eight lands defined by the church in 1808, the three leased to Thomas Roberts remained substantially undeveloped throughout much of the Victoria era.
+Of the original eight parcels of land defined by the church in 1808, the three leased to Thomas Roberts remained substantially undeveloped throughout much of the Victorian era.
 South End Farm continued as a farmhouse, whilst although Rosslyn House was sold in 1816 to the undertenant, it remained in place with its formal gardens until the house was demolished between 1896 and 1909.
 In 1855 Henry Davidson exchanged his lease for life of the Rosslyn House lands for a 99-year building lease.
 Due to issues associated with construction over the L&BR tunnels, in 1859 he sold Rosslyn House and its extended formal gardens to Charles Henry Lardner Woodd.
-Woodd decided to sublease the house out for income, with its occupiers until 1893 including Sir Francis Freeling (1764 – 1836) who was Secretary of HM General Post Office, and General Sir Moore Disney.
-Davidson developed his part of the Rosslyn lands, undertaking a mixed development of large semi-detached properties similar to Belsize Park, slowed by a lack of labour through both the substantial development of the neighbouring Maryon Wilson land and the 1860s housing rush.
-Woodd endeavored to keep the ever-encroaching tide of housing from coming too close to Rosslyn House, permitting development only on the fringes of the formal garden, such as the housing by the local architect Horace Field on the south side of Wedderburn Road.
-It was only after Woodd's death in 1895, and the sale of the House to developers by his widow the following year, that development took place on the north side of Wedderburn Road and elsewhere on the garden and site of the House.
-At 19-21 Lyndhurst Road (1898) the development incorporated the gatehouse of Rosslyn House, designed for Woodd by Teulon, the architect of St Stephen's Church, Rosslyn Hill.
+Woodd decided to sublease the house out for income.
+Its occupiers until 1893 included Sir Francis Freeling (1764–1836), Secretary of the General Post Office, and General Sir Moore Disney.
+Davidson developed his part of the Rosslyn lands, undertaking a mixed development of large semi-detached properties similar to Belsize Park, slowed by a lack of labour due to both the substantial development of the neighbouring Maryon Wilson land and the 1860s housing rush.
+Woodd endeavoured to keep the ever-encroaching tide of housing from coming too close to Rosslyn House, permitting development only on the fringes of the formal garden, such as the housing by the local architect Horace Field on the south side of Wedderburn Road.
+It was only after Woodd's death in 1895, and the sale of the house to developers by his widow the following year, that development took place on the north side of Wedderburn Road and elsewhere on the garden and site of the house.
+At 19-21 Lyndhurst Road (1898) the development incorporated the gatehouse of Rosslyn House, designed for Woodd by S. S. Teulon, the architect of St Stephen's Church, Rosslyn Hill.

-Developing housing resulted in the need for facilities, including the Metropolitan Railway from 1860 (Hampstead Heath and Finchley Road), and the L&BR form 1868 (Swiss Cottage and Finchley Road).
-From 1873 William Willett - the father of William Willett the tireless promoter of British Summer Time, who helped his father from 1881 onwards - took over the church's leases after the bankruptcy of Daniel Tiley.
+Developing housing resulted in the need for improved transport facilities, including Hampstead Heath, Finchley Road, and Swiss Cottage stations.
+From 1873 William Willett (the father of William Willett the tireless promoter of British Summer Time, who helped his father from 1881 onwards) took over the church's leases after the bankruptcy of Daniel Tiley.
 Willett redeveloped much of the former Eton College estate with newer, smaller but still substantial properties inspired by Queen Anne style architecture.
-By 1900, most of the residual country mansions and their gardens had been demolished, now to make way for smaller terraced houses.
+By 1900, most of the residual country mansions and their gardens had been demolished, to make way for smaller terraced houses.